 Right now, Open Philanthropy accounts for the majority of funding made under the banner of effective altruism, so a greater degree of diversification in funding seems preferable at the current margin.
 (Open Philanthropy is 80,000 Hours’ largest funder, as of 2023.)

 When coordinating, increasing community capital can become a key goal.
 Individuals can increase community capital by:

-They mean that once you’re part of a community, there’s a whole class of new career options that open up – those that involve building community capital — and new considerations, such as community reputation, become key in evaluating projects.
+They mean that once you’re part of a community, there’s a whole class of new career options that open up which help build community capital.

 3. Take the portfolio approach

 Introducing the approach

 Once you’re part of a community, how should individuals work out what’s best to do?

 If the community is unresponsive to what you do, you can (mostly) take a single-player approach to working out the best action.